jpcm2/Algorithms_And_DataStructures/README.md

 # Algorithms_and_DataStructures
-My algorithm implementations from the "Algorithms and Data Structures" course at CIN-UFPE.
+My algorithms implementations from the "Algorithms and Data Structures" course at CIN-UFPE.